May McGee: Legal action

 Loughran, a member of the then-new Irish Family Planning Association, prescribed McGee a diaphragm and spermicide jelly, the latter of which the couple attempted to obtain from the United Kingdom.
 However, their shipment was seized by Irish customs authorities.
 At that time, under Section 17 of the Irish Criminal Law Amendment Act 1935, it was illegal to import contraceptives and the McGees were warned they could face prosecution.
 Although the contraceptive pill was increasingly available in Ireland, McGee could not use it because of her medical condition.
 Following an appeal by the couple at the High Court in 1972 (McGee v The Attorney General and the Revenue Commissioners), with legal support from Donal Barrington and Seán MacBride, the case eventually reached the country's Supreme Court in December 1973, with the judges ruling by 4:1 in her favour.
 In the 1972 hearing her husband, asked whether he would be pleased for his wife to use contraception, said: "I'd prefer to see her using contraceptives than be placing flowers on her grave".

 The verdict was handed down with Judges Séamus Henchy, Frank Griffin, Gardner Budd and Brian Walsh in support and William FitzGerald dissenting.
 The judgement emphasised that the prohibition of the sale and importation of contraceptives made their use almost legally impossible, because to use contraceptives one would have to seek their importation with the prospect of facing a criminal conviction.
 The majority also held that the legislation violated the right to marital privacy.

 Subsequent events

 The week after their Supreme Court victory the McGees went to Mass in Skerries where they were publicly criticised by the priest.
 The family walked out and McGee never returned.

 Subsequent changes to the law to reflect the Supreme Court decision were slow.
-A bill introduced to Parliament in 1979 by the Minister for Health, Charles Haughey, sought to appease both sides by only making contraception available through a prescription for "bona fide" family planning.
+A bill introduced to Parliament in 1979 by the Minister for Health, Charles Haughey, sought to appease both sides by only making contraception available through a prescription for "bona fide" family planning, an approach he famously described as "an Irish solution to an Irish problem".
 A prescription for "emergency" contraception would be needed until 2017.

 McGee had two more children before her husband had a vasectomy in 1981.